 Joe's House (877-563-7468) is a nonprofit organization providing a nation-wide online service that helps cancer patients and their families find lodging near treatment centers.

 Ronald McDonald House Charities (630-623-7048) offer free or reduced-cost lodging for families of seriously ill children who are receiving treatment at nearby hospitals.

 Air Care Alliance (888-260-9707) offers a central listing of free transportation services provided by volunteer pilots and charitable aviation groups.

-Angel Flight Samaritans (800-296-1217) provides long-distance travel for people with cancer and their families in need of travel.
+National Patient Travel Center (800-296-1217) provides information about long-distance travel for people with cancer and their families in need of travel.